cdemomobilesolutions/apidoc/source/api_returns.rst

 Sample Return for Record Details
 ==========================================

 Querrying the record details API will return a large json response.
-The response is mapped into 7 sections.
-The sections are:
+The response is mapped into 7 sections:

 - Record Attributes
 - Chrome Equipments